1 Introduction

 Let’s start by plotting the sum of the reports at each reference date,

-and then compare that to what we will eventually observe as of the final date
+and then compare that to what we will eventually observe as of the latest date

 The red line shows the cumulative number of confirmed admissions on each report